 On a self drive tour, you have full control over where you go, what you see and how long you spend at each location.
 It's the perfect solution for those wanting total freedom to explore Iceland.
 To help guide you, we will provide you with a personal itinerary for this tour with all of the main attractions and several lesser-known locations, away from the crowds.

-On this self-drive, you will get to see some of Iceland’s most iconic sights, seeing the floating icebergs at Jökulsárlón, the serene lava fields of Lake Mývatn and the world renowned Golden Circle while enjoying the evening glow of the Northern Lights above.
-You'll also receive a personal itinerary guiding you to unique, lesser-known locations where you can truly immerse yourself in the untouched nature, far from the crowds.
+On this self-drive, you will get to see some of Iceland's most iconic sights.
+You'll stand in awe watching the magnificent floating icebergs at Jökulsárlón glacier lagoon, the serene lava fields of Lake Mývatn and the world-renowned Golden Circle, to name a few.

-If you'd like to experience something even more unique or get some amazing thrills, you can always add some adventure to your journey.
-Throughout the booking process, you can add on tours such as dogsledding, glacier hiking and snowmobiling.
-If you visit between November and March, you will also have the rare opportunity to take a trip into an authentic ice cave.
+If you'd like to make your trip extra special and full of Icelandic experiences, you can always add some more adventure to your journey.
+Throughout the booking process, you can add on tours such as dog sledding across a wintry tundra, take a challenge with a glacier hike and zoom across the top of some of Iceland's glaciers on a snowmobile.
+If you visit between November and March, you will also have the rare opportunity to take a trip into an authentic blue ice cave.

 You will arrive in Iceland via Keflavík International Airport, find your vehicle and head on out to the dark lava field of the Reykjanes Peninsula in the direction of Iceland's capital, Reykjavík.